ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ## Bind Solidity directly {#binding-solidity}

-In the past, abigen allowed compilation and binding of a Solidity source file directly to a Go package in a single step.
+In the past, abigen allowed the compilation and binding of a Solidity source file directly to a Go package in a single step.
 This feature has been discontinued from [v1.10.18](https://github.com/ethereum/go-ethereum/releases/tag/v1.10.18) onwards due to maintenance synchronization challenges with the compiler in Geth.

 The compilation and binding steps can be joined together into a pipeline, for example: